miltonjonat/ctsi-staking-pool-balance/README.md

 # ctsi-staking-pool-balance

-CLI to compute the balance in CTSI that a user has in a given staking pool contract
+CLI to compute a user's balance in a Cartesi staking pool contract, at any given time

 ## Running